We are removing barriers and walls while encouraging confidence and decision-making.

 Visit our Fees page to learn more about pricing and schedules.

-This program is firmly child-led, and we will be jumping in with adult-assisted learning activities as opportunities present themselves.
-Here are the key highlights of our approach:
+This program is child-led, and instructors will facilitate learning activities as opportunities present themselves.
+Here are some key highlights of our approach:

 Narrative and Mythology: